 - 20 years and older and ‘upskilling’ by seeking to enrol in a course at a higher level than your existing qualification

-If you are enrolled at a school, you will not be able to receive a government-subsidised training place for a course through the Victorian Training Guarantee, unless you are undertaking the course as part of a School-Based Apprenticeship or Traineeship.
+If you are enrolled at a school, you will not be able to receive a government-subsidised training place for a course through Skills First, unless you are undertaking the course as part of a School-Based Apprenticeship or Traineeship.
 The Government supports schools in other ways to offer vocational training to their students, so you should discuss all your options with your school.